WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/ARIA Data Grids/ReadMe.txt

 });

 // Enable or disable double click or single click mouse interaction for selectable rows and editable cells
+// This must be followed by grid.open() to rerender the grid after a change is made
 // When set to false, a single mouse click will toggle selectability or trigger an edit action

 grid.useDblClick(false);